20 Things To Do With Your Baby Before They Turn 1 - Baby Chick

 Baby girl sitting on towel at the beach in summer

 This is one memory you don’t want to miss.
 Grab some non-toxic paint and some construction paper.
-Dip those tiny toes and tiny fingers into the paint and press down.
-Voila!
+Dip those tiny toes and fingers into the paint, then gently press them onto the paper.
 Not only is this a keepsake for your family photo album, but you can recreate this after your baby’s first birthday and beyond.
 It’s incredible to see the passage of time through the size of your baby’s prints.
 (Also, this makes an adorable card to mail to the grandparents!)

 14. Sing Together

-You don’t need to be Beyoncé; I promise your baby will be obsessed with your voice.
+You don’t need a perfect singing voice; your baby will simply love hearing yours.
 Belt out nursery rhymes or classic rock and put on a show for your little one.
 Over time, singing will be a fun activity that your baby will likely chime in on as they become more vocal.

 20 day old baby girl with chunky cheeks, swaddled in pale purple with a matching headband, in a prop basket for her newborn milestone photos

 If you debated getting professional maternity photos and opted not to (guilty), consider this your sign.
 Book the photographer to freeze this moment in time.
-Before your baby turns one, carve out an hour where you and your spouse swap sweats for sweaters.
-Take an extra 20 minutes applying mascara, and splurge on impractical yet adorable tiny formalwear for your baby.
-You can’t get this time back, and I promise you won’t regret it when you receive beautiful photos of your little love.
+Before your baby turns one, carve out an hour to dress up a little, if you’d like, and capture this special season together.
+You can’t get this time back, and I think you’ll be glad you did when you receive beautiful photos of your little love.

 Feeding.
 Messy smiling baby eating with a spoon in high chair.
 Baby's first solid food.
 Mother feeding little child with spoon of puree.
 Daily routine.
 Finger food.
 Healthy child nutrition.